WanderBernardo/ArtificialIntelligence_UsingTransformers/README.md

 ## Using the Pure Transformer
 # 1 - Q & R (Question and Answer)

+Ideal use this tools in situation that I need to take out doubt in chatbox.

 ![image](https://github.com/user-attachments/assets/cd37839f-1248-4966-a69d-80c844b7dca8)

 Remembering that Dataset is about Windows history, so the question need about it.
 ![image](https://github.com/user-attachments/assets/55875ed2-1832-4bce-82e8-a28e53dc4235)